apache/spark/CI.rst

 In order to add a new version the following operations should be done (example uses Python 3.9)

-* copy the latest constraints in ``constraints-master`` branch from previous versions and name it using the new Python version (``constraints-3.9.txt``).
+* copy the latest constraints in ``constraints-main`` branch from previous versions and name it using the new Python version (``constraints-3.9.txt``).
 Commit and push

 * add the new Python version to `breeze-complete <breeze-complete>`_ and